shawngraham/cdh2020/content/en/tutorials/topic-models.md

 We're going to use the same data as we did before, but this time, it is organized as a table where each chapbook's text is one row.
 There are columns for 'title', 'text', 'date', each separated by a comma, so a bit of the metadata is included.
 You may download this comma separated, or csv, table [from this link](/data/chapbooks-text.csv).

 1. Make a new folder on your computer called `chapbooks-r`.
 Put the `chapbooks-text.csv` inside it.
-2. From Anaconda Navigator, open up R Studio.
+2. Open R Studio.
 Under 'File' select 'new project' and then 'From existing directory.'
 In the chooser, select your `chapbooks-r` folder.
 Having a 'project' in R means that R knows where to look for data, and where to save your work or restore from.
 ![new project](/images/tm/new-project.png)
 3. Let's start a new R script.
 Hit 'new file' under 'file' (or the button with the green-and-white plus side, top left) and select 'r script'
 4. We need to install some pieces first.
 In the **Console** enter these two commands: